-Kennecott is responsible for implementing the best available technology, noted in the preceding table, to prevent discharge of process fluids from the permitted facilities to ground water.
+Kennecott is responsible for implementing the best available technology (Table 1A) to prevent discharge of process fluids from the permitted facilities to ground water.
 Maintenance of the performance standard will be demonstrated by operation and maintenance of the leak collection and removal systems and adherence to the performance criteria.